AdobeDocs/experience-manager-64.en/help/sites-classic-ui-authoring/classic-page-author.md

 ---
 title: Authoring Pages
 seo-title: Authoring Pages
-description: "There are two overviews to authoring with AEM: First Steps for Authors - an introduction for new authors and Quick Guide to Authoring Pages - a quick guide (high-level) to the main actions."
+description: There are two overviews to authoring with AEM.
+(1) First Steps for Authors - an introduction for new authors, and (2) Quick Guide to Authoring Pages - a quick guide (high-level) to the main actions.
-seo-description: "There are two overviews to authoring with AEM: First Steps for Authors - an introduction for new authors and Quick Guide to Authoring Pages - a quick guide (high-level) to the main actions."
+seo-description: There are two overviews to authoring with AEM.
+(1) First Steps for Authors - an introduction for new authors, and (2) Quick Guide to Authoring Pages - a quick guide (high-level) to the main actions.
 uuid: 95d12bd6-c51d-4b7c-9d67-a152a822eb01
 contentOwner: Chris Bohnert
 products: SG_EXPERIENCEMANAGER/6.4/SITES